PerNots/PerNots/README.md

 This account is used for some work stuff (private repos) and some private stuff (public repos).
 Shouldn't it be the other way around?!

-- 🌱 I’m currently learning ... about all the requirements to get GitHub Education and that it is possible to have a GitHub Account personal readme.
+- 🌱 I’m currently learning ... that it is possible to have a GitHub Account personal readme.
-- 📫 How to reach me: ... right now it looks like GitHub will just become my new social media!
+- 📫 How to reach me: ... looks like GitHub will just become my new social media!
 Like, Follow, and subscribe

 <!--